-- Deprecated options: - nb_char: since it was only used for french cleaner and for typography reasons it's208 better to use different non breaking spaces according to context, this option was not really useful anymore. - Rendering209: - Images are now displayed at 80% width of the page. - Bugfixes 210 : - Image paths are now found correctly in LaTeX and EPUB rendering even if crowbook is called from another directory. - Fixed211 a bug in French cleaner when a string to clean ended by a non-breaking space (space was doubled with a breaking one). - $LaTeX^{212}/PDF$: - "213 Autocleaning"214 is now also activated (for french at least) for LaTeX rendering, since it doesn't correctly insert non-breaking spaces for e.g. '"' or '"'. - Fixed 215 escaping of -- to -{}- to avoid tex ligatures. - HTML/EPUB: - html.display_chapter now defaults to false (e.g., by default the HTML displays the entirety of a book). - Fixed216 rendering of lists when lang is set to fr. - $\underline{\text{Links}}^{217}$ are now HTML-escaped, fixing errors in XHTML (for EPUB rendering) when links contained '&' character.
+- Fixed a bug in French cleaner when a string to clean ended by a non-breaking space (space was doubled with a breaking one). - LaTeX/PDF: - \ "214Autocleaning"215 is now also activated (for french at least) for LaTeX rendering, since it doesn't correctly insert non-breaking spaces for e.g. '"' or '"'. - \ Fixed escaping of -- to -{}- to avoid tex ligatures. - HTML/EPUB: - \ html.display\chapter now defaults to false (e.g., by default the HTML displays the entirety of a book). - \ Fixed rendering of lists when lang is set to fr. - \ Links are now HTML-escaped, fixing errors in XHTML (for EPUB rendering) when links contained '&' character.